nicolaboscolocegion/GIS2023/README.md

 - Use apache web server to run the php application, just put the `web_app` folder inside the `htdocs` folder.

-- For making the connettion with the database and your web app you must change the username, password and DB name that you are using, you will found something like this in all the files:
+- For the connection with the database and your web app you must change the username, password and DB name that you are using, in the app_src/web_app/conndb.php:

 ```php
 $servername = "localhost";